QRQuick/QRQuick/README.md

 ## Contributing

 We welcome contributions!
-Feel free to fork this project, work on new features, or submit pull requests for improvements.
+Feel free to fork this project, work on new features, or submit pull requests for improvements

 ## Social media
 <div align="left">